 The middle dome is a cone-shaped structure made of bricks holding the weight of the lantern.

 The outer dome is the one visible from the outside and it is the one that can be climbed.
-It takes 528 steps to reach the Golden Gallery that offers marvellous views of the City of London and beyond.
+It takes 528 steps to reach the Golden Gallery which offers marvellous views of the City of London and beyond.
 It can be a challenge to climb the top and it is not recommended for anybody with claustrophobia.

 The first gallery to enter is the spectacular whispering gallery, some 259 steps above the Cathedral floor.
 It is an acoustic phenomenon.
 Whisper something to the wall and it can be heard around the gallery.

-It is thought that inspiration for the domes may have come from st peter’s basilica in Rome, famous for Michelangelo’s dome.
+It is thought that inspiration for the domes may have come from St Peter’s basilica in Rome, famous for Michelangelo’s dome.

 Hidden behind the High Altar is a beautiful American Memorial Chapel.
 The chapel was built after World War II and it commemorates all the American soldiers that were stationed in the United Kingdom.
 The Chapel is relatively small but is packed with American symbolism, in the stained glass windows and wood carvings.